Here we have a handpicked selection of wheelchair friendly attractions, days out, and tourist hotspots in Liverpool.

 Things to do in Liverpool for Wheelchair Users

 The Mersey Ferry

-The main deck of the ferry is accessible to wheelchairs, has an accessible toilet, as do the ferry terminals.
-Staff can assist people with poor mobility to get on and off the ferry.
+The main deck of the Ferry is accessible to wheelchairs and has an accessible toilet, as do the ferry terminals.
+Staff can assist people with poor mobility in getting on and off the Ferry.

 The Pier Head

 Once the beating heart of Liverpool, the Pier Head is part of the UNESCO world heritage site and is the gateway to everything Liverpool has to offer.

 Bask in the sunshine against a backdrop of the Three Graces, or get involved in one of the many festivals, markets and events now staged at the Pier Head.

 Access: The terrain is mainly flat, with some well-laid cobbles.
 Accessible toilet in ferry terminal building.